-“Cowspiracy: The Sustainability Secret” was a documentary produced by two Californians, Kip Anderson and Keegan Kuhn.
+“Cowspiracy: The Sustainability Secret” was a documentary produced by two Californians, Kip Anderson, and Keegan Kuhn.
 The theme behind Cowspiracy is that the beef industry is the most environmentally destructive in the world, compared to other sectors of the economy such as Transport and Household Electricity Costs.
 Everything from deforestation and drought to murder and manipulation is all laid at the hooves of the beef industry.

 The documentary is laden with statistics and facts.
 Livestock are to blame for over 51% of all Greenhouse Gas emissions, 90% of deforestation of the Amazon and 1,100 activists have been killed over land disputes in Brazil.
 It also highlights the power that the meat industry has to silence environmental groups.
-It shows that it takes up to 660 galleons of water to produce one beef burger.
+It shows that it takes up to 660 gallons of water to produce one beef burger.
 The film ends on a positive note singing the praises of veganism, citing both health and environmental benefits.

-Vegan Conspiracy: Cowspiracy – Research Fraud and Vegan Propaganda
+Research Fraud and Vegan Propaganda

 There is one pitfall about the movie Cowspiracy.
-Practically all it’s facts and data are known to be wrong by all people who are knowledgeable about science and statistics.
-One of the main statistics cited in Cowspiracy: The Sustainability Secret is that 51% of all Greenhouse Gas Emissions (“GHE”) come as a direct result of livestock gas emission.
+Practically all its facts and data are known to be wrong by all people who are knowledgeable about science and statistics.
+One of the main statistics cited in “Cowspiracy: The Sustainability Secret” is that 51% of all Greenhouse Gas Emissions (“GHE”) come as a direct result of livestock gas emission.
 This statistic comes from a single non-peer reviewed report.
 And the report itself has numerous statistical errors.
 There are numerous more reliable studies which have been done and show that the number is closer to 15%.
 This is still a large number which needs to be investigated.
 But it appears that the two producers simply chose the less accurate study which helped their cause.
-It is ironic given the accusations in the movie that NGO’s are hiding the science that they choose to use a study from an NGO instead of a reputable scientific journal.
+It is ironic given the accusations in the movie that NGO’s are hiding the science that they prefer to use a study from an NGO instead of a reputable scientific journal.
 The Union of Concerned Scientists who are concerned about creating a safer and better world using sound science heavily criticized the statistic which was used.
-Most independent scientific groups still advise to focus on the main concern, fossil fuels.
-Scientists are absent throughout the whole movie, with a large amount of “facts” and “statistics” attributed to farmers, executives, authors and environmentalists.
+Most independent scientific groups still advise focusing on the primary concern, fossil fuels.
+Scientists are absent throughout the whole movie, with a significant amount of “facts” and “statistics” attributed to farmers, executives, authors, and environmentalists.

-Vegan Conspiracy: Environmental Groups are our enemies
+Environmental Groups are our enemies

-The Conspiracy behind Cowspiracy is that all the NGO’s are just phonies who are not really battling for the environment, and are really just sell outs to the Mega Corporations.
+The Conspiracy behind Cowspiracy is that all the NGO’s are just phonies who are not truly battling for the environment and are really just sell outs to the Mega Corporations.
 The implication from Cowspiracy is that these environmental organizations make money from the Beef industry.
 This Conspiracy within Cowspiracy is groundless and unfounded.
 These groups have actually worked for years to prevent pollution in the livestock industry, and have actively campaigned and produced reports and findings in the industry.
-This was not presented in Cowspiracy.
+This was NOT presented in Cowspiracy.
 The main argument in Cowspiracy was that NGO’s did not do enough to bring awareness to the issue of Green House Gas Emissions produced by livestock on the basis that Livestock Gas emission accounted for 51%.
 They should not have “wasted” so much time on fossil fuels.
-However since the original statistic is inaccurate so is the extrapolation.
+However, since the original statistic is inaccurate so is the extrapolation.

-Cowspiracy – Extrapolation and Exaggeration
+Cowspiracy – Extrapolation, and Exaggeration

 Cowspiracy does well to generate awareness as to the effect of livestock breeding on climate change.
-However it goes down the wrong path.
+However, it goes down the wrong path.
 The problem is not beef eating.
 The problem is the Beef Industry system of production and distribution.
-The film does not cover sustainable farming methods which have been used for thousands of years, but indicates that we should all turn vegan.
-It almost seems to point the finger at the bovines, who waste so much water and produce so much Methane.
+The film does not cover sustainable farming methods which have been used for thousands of years but indicates that we should all turn vegan.
+It almost seems to point the finger at the bovines, which waste so much water and produce so much Methane.
 It never explores how what they are fed by us, the two footers, increase the Methane they produce, and how concentrating them in a small area and pumping them full of antibiotics, chemicals and hormones might not be the most environmentally protective.
-There is research to suggest that well managed cattle in Grassland environments actually lower the level of Greenhouse Gas Emissions, taking these gases from the atmosphere and storing them in the soil.
+There is research to suggest that well-managed cattle in Grassland environments actually lower the level of Greenhouse Gas Emissions, taking these gasses from the atmosphere and storing them in the soil.
 According to IPCC, grasslands are more efficient at storing carbon than tropical rain forests.
 Cowspiracy essentially chose unsubstantiated statistics, presented the worst aspects of the beef industry, extrapolated this to all meat eaters (including the indigenous peoples), and urged everyone to go vegan as the only choice to save the planet.

 As leading Indian environmental scientist Vandana Shiva explains in her book: